DJ LeMahieu Player Props: Yankees vs. Rays

 DJ LeMahieu At The Plate

-- LeMahieu has six doubles, a triple, three home runs and 10 walks while batting .275.
+- LeMahieu is hitting .274 with seven doubles, a triple, three home runs and 10 walks.

-- LeMahieu will look to extend his four-game hitting streak.
-He's batting .375 over the course of his last outings.
+- LeMahieu is batting .389 during his last outings and is riding a five-game hitting streak.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.